maggie0429/optuna-tuning-brick-by-brick/README.md

 Smart building datasets are highly imbalanced and multi-label in nature.
 Baseline models often underperform due to suboptimal hyperparameters.
 This project demonstrates how **Optuna-based tuning** can improve classification performance beyond strong baselines.

+## Experiments

+### 1. Optuna Hyperparameter Tuning ✅
+- Based on CatBoost baseline from BrickMIR.
+- Improved macro-F1 from **0.5079 → 0.5085**.
+- Demonstrates that automated search (TPESampler + MedianPruner) is more effective than manual tuning.

+### 2. Alternative Tree-based Models（classifierchain） ❌
+- Replaced CatBoost with RandomForest / ExtraTrees to test robustness.
+- Best macro-F1 achieved: **0.477**, significantly worse than baseline.
+- Shows the importance of imbalance-aware boosting methods in multi-label BMS tasks.
+- Notebook: `notebooks/failed_trials.ipynb`

 ## Methods
 - Dataset: **BrickMIR 2024** (NeurIPS Brick by Brick Challenge)
 - Baseline: CatBoost classifier (from official winning baseline)